[?] Subscribe To This Site

 The party or person who may enjoy inheritance tax redemption must be resident on the Spain Canary Islands or Tenerife.

 Nothing is changing for tax payers who are not residents when it comes to inheritance tax.
-Their tax tarifs remain the same as before which may be calculated for the individual tax payer by a good tax consultant (gestor) in Spain.
+Their tax tariffs remain the same as before which may be calculated for the individual tax payer by a good tax consultant (gestor) in Spain.

-Property law Spain/Tenerife donation laws:
+Property law Spain/Tenerife donation laws

 This new law was supposed to be for resident as well as for not-resident tax payers owning property on Canary Islands.